hydpy-dev/hydpy/hydpy/docs/rst/tests_and_documentation.rst

 is currently around 94 %.
 We seek to increase it to 100 %, and then to remove the "conventional" tests and to introduce new doctests where necessary to keep it.
-As soon as we have reached the 100 % goal, we will instruct the `Travis CI`_ workflow to interpret any uncovered line as a failures.
+As soon as we have reached the 100 % goal, we modify the `Travis CI`_ workflow to interpret any uncovered line as a failure.
 Until then, the temporary rule is that only new code lines must be covered completely, as well as all changes to already existing, so far uncovered code lines.

 You find a condensed coverage report in each `Travis log-page`_.
 Additionally, click :download:`here <coverage.html>` to download